-Our list of the essential legal resources every small business and startup in California should have.
-Great information to start and grow your business.
+Here is our list of the essential legal resources every small business and startup in California should have.
+This is great information to start and grow your business.
+These legal resources can help with establishing, growing, and closing out a business as necessary.

 California Requirements For Forming Your Business